 Although we have occasionally referred to the "safety and comfort" provided by LIEE programs, we recognize that energy efficiency measures can affect a customer in several ways depending on the customer and his or her circumstances.
 For example, the installation of a new furnace could motivate the customer to increase personal comfort by making the environment warmer, while forgoing a lower bill.
-Alternatively, the customer could keep the same
+Alternatively, the customer could keep the same level of comfort and pay a lower utility bill, which would provide more disposable income for other needs.
+The customer could also reduce the use of heating equipment in response to understanding more and better ways to conserve and use energy.
+Thus safety and comfort are benefits among several that improve the customer's "quality of life," a phrase which recognizes the customer's discretion to choose how an LIEE measure may affect his or her energy use and spending.

-&lt;sup>32 See for example, "A Generation of Widening Inequality: The State of Working California 1979-2006," published August 2007 by the California Budget Project, which states that the wages of the state's low income earners fell by 7.2% between 1979 and 2006.
+2006.
 In addition, analysis conducted by the UC Berkeley Center for Labor Research and Education, using data from the Current Population Survey (Census Bureau and Bureau of Labor Statistics) estimates that between 2003 and 2006, real wages declined by 1.2% for the members of California's workforce who earn amounts less than the lowest third of wage levels.